 Lupus refers to a range of conditions that can cause symptoms throughout the body.
 It is an autoimmune condition, which means it happens when the body’s immune system mistakenly attacks healthy body tissue.
 Symptoms can range from mild to life-threatening.

 Systemic lupus erythematosus (SLE) is the most common type, and people often use the term lupus to refer to SLE.
 However, there are other types, depending on which part of the body lupus mainly affects.

 In addition to SLE, there are cutaneous lupus (such as discoid lupus erythematosus [DLE]), drug-induced lupus (DIL), and neonatal lupus.

 SLE accounts for 70% of lupus cases.
 It affects multiple organs and systems throughout the body.
 For this reason, SLE tends to be a more severe form of lupus.
 The symptoms can range from mild to severe.

 This inflammation may happen in one of these areas or affect multiple areas at one time.

 Discoid lupus erythematosus

-DLE does not affect the internal organs, but around 10 percent of people with DLE will go on to develop SLE, according to the Lupus Foundation of America.
-It is not clear, however, if these individuals already had SLE and just showed clinical signs on the skin or if there is a progression from DLE or SLE.
+DLE does not affect the internal organs, but around 10% of people with DLE go on to develop SLE, according to the Lupus Foundation of America.
+However, it is possible that these people already had SLE and their skin symptoms led to a DLE diagnosis first.